CooRecorder basics

 The CooRecorder program is used for registration of coordinates collected from images.

-Our CooRecorder program solves the problem by letting you just click on interesting points in your picture.
+Our CooRecorder program solves the problem by letting you just click on interesting points in your image.
 The coordinates of these points are then automatically written onto a file which you can later analyze with another program.

 When do I use the program?